Jakiboy/Jakiboy/README.md

 ### Hi there ✋

-*Im Jihad Sinnaour Aka (JS / Jakiboy), Software Engineer From Morocco (Marrakech), I got my Master of Computer Science (MSc) in 2017, Im a super passionated person who began with Reverse Engineering (Hiew...) and C/C++ Programming in age of 15.
+*Im Jihad Sinnaour Aka (JS / Jakiboy), Software Engineer From Morocco (Marrakech), I got the MSc in 2017, Im a super passionated person who began with Reverse Engineering (Hiew...) and C/C++ Programming in age of 15.
 ++ I built my first desktop Software « Alphateque X » in 2009.
 I started my professional life as a (WordPress) Web Developer in 2014, Then i become a huge fan of PHP.*